 "Mindful touch and movement grounds people and allows them to discover tensions that they may have held for so long that they are no longer even aware of them." - The Body Keeps the Score, Bessel Van Der Kolk, M.D.

 Gabrielle Revlock is the creator of Restorative Contact.
-She developed this form by synthesizing key elements of various somatic techniques including Contact Improvisation, Restorative Yoga, Mindfulness-Based Stress Reduction, Tai Chi, Klein Technique, Yin Yoga, Authentic Movement, and Deep Listening over her 19+ years as a professional dancer, choreographer and movement educator.
+She developed this form by synthesizing key elements of various somatic techniques including Contact Improvisation, Restorative Yoga, Mindfulness-Based Stress Reduction, Tai Chi, Klein Technique, Yin Yoga, Authentic Movement, and Deep Listening over her 19+ years as a professional dancer, choreographer, certified yoga teacher and movement educator.